lbwa/v-access/README.md

     fetchAbilities(payload)
       .then(list => list.map(abilityInfo => ability.name)) // ability serialization
       .then(abilities =>
+        init({
+          vm: this, // or this.$router
+          abilities,
+          redirect: '/forbidden',
-        init(this, abilities, '/forbidden', [
+          routes: [
-          /* routes which need to add to vue-router would be filtered by abilities first */ ])
+            /* routes which need to add to vue-router would be filtered by abilities first */ ]
+        })
       )
       .catch(console.error)
   }